 Paracord is a nylon cord originally used for parachute suspension lines by the USA Army in WWII.
-Paracord is strong, lightweight and extremely versatile; over the years it has become a staple of outdoor and survival enthusiasts as a practical general purpose utility cord.
-There are 6 types of paracord, the most commonly used is Type III or Paracord 550, which is able to hold a weight of 550lbs!
+Because paracord is strong, lightweight and extremely versatile, over the years it has become a staple of outdoor and survival enthusiasts as a general purpose utility cord.
+There are different types of paracord, but I use Type III Paracord 550, which is able to hold a weight of 550lbs!
 The cord consists of several core strands (the ‘guts’) inside a nylon sheath.
-It is often fashioned into bracelets which can be unravelled for emergency use.
+It is often fashioned into items such as bracelets which can be unravelled for emergency use.

-Not only is paracord a strong yet lightweight material, but because it’s made of nylon, the cord is resistant to rot and mildew, dries quickly and doesn’t retain odours like some natural materials eg leather.
+Not only is paracord a strong yet lightweight material, but because it’s made of nylon, the cord is resistant to rot and mildew.
+It also dries quickly and doesn’t retain odours like some natural materials eg leather.
 This makes it ideal for dogs who love to explore and get dirty – just wash your paracord dog collar in some mild soapy water and allow to dry!
-Paracord is available in a vast range of colours and, just like macrame, there are a variety of decorative knotting techniques to create beautiful, unique and practical items.
+Paracord is available in a vast range of colours and, just like macramé, there are a variety of decorative knotting techniques to create beautiful, unique yet practical items.

-Having a paracord dog collar and/or lead offers a huge supply of emergency cord on hand whilst adventuring with your best furry friend.
-Whilst I hope you will never need it, an unravelled medium sized collar will offer at least 15ft of cord should a situation arise.
+Having a paracord dog collar and lead offers a huge supply of emergency cord on hand whilst adventuring with your dog.
+Whilst I hope you will never need it, an unravelled medium sized collar will offer at least 15ft of cord.

 Emergency paracord uses include: